lit/rfcs/rfcs/NNNN-governance.md

-We value transparency and openness in the Lit project, and as a result on the rare occasion that exceptions must be made to this incremental progression (e.g., a new maintainer is urgently needed or a new sub-project is accepted) we will still follow the open process for joining at the required level.
+We value transparency and openness in the Lit project, and as a result on the rare occasion that exceptions must be made to this incremental progression (e.g., a new Maintainer is urgently needed or a new sub-project is accepted) we will still follow the open process for joining at the required level.

 We do not expect this to be a static list of roles - as Lit continues to evolve, so will our project needs.
-We will leverage our RFC process to document these changes.
+We will leverage our RFC process to propose these changes.

 ##### User